 - Truck owner

 Our attorneys will make sure that all liable parties are held accountable.

-If you've been injured in a truck accident you need to speak with an experienced truck accident lawyer as soon as possible.
-Contact us online or call our office directly at 615.220.4180 to schedule your free consultation.
-We will schedule a time to meet with you at one of our offices in Smyrna, Nashville, Murfreesboro or Chattanooga, by telephone, video chat, or another location most convenient to you (including an in-home consultation).
+If you have been injured in a truck accident in Tennessee, you need to speak with an experienced truck accident lawyer as soon as possible.
+Contact us online or call us directly at 615-220-4180 to schedule your free consultation.
+If you're not ready to talk, but still want to learn more about your rights, allow us to email you a complimentary copy of Determining Fault in a Truck Accident.